Mishaux/jFormics/README.md

 * Creates multiple bug sprites which fly and walk around the page.
 * Bugs are responsive to mouse movements (optional) and mouse over events.
+* Can be used with any combination of bug sprites with any combination of options.

 Demo
 ----